BeMS 1976 01 15

 Ocr'd Text:

-3 Quartet no 4, 'Divertimento (op 33) Kurt Roger (1995-1966) bordat odt at .atlow bo san saizssqqs ozoted orft ni Sostenute - Allegro moderatos bajosi dura en Andante grazioso Finale Kurt Roger was born in Austria and studied at Vienna under (among others) Arnold Schoenberg.
-In 1940 he enigrated to America, but he spent the last two years of his life in Be st where he is remembered with affection and respect.
-He was a prolific composer and a notable teacher, holding important posts in Vienna, America and finally at Queen's.
-Kurt Roger's fourth quartet was composed in 1939.
+3 Quartet no 4, 'Divertimento (op 33) .stiow ubordat odd at Kurt Roger (1895-1966) a aa gaizqqa xoted tiny notantoffel offt I Sostenuto Allegro moderato to Allegr Andante grozioso Finale bojosi,dua Kurt Roger was born in Austria and studied at Vienna under (among others) Arnold Schoenberg.
+In 1940 he emigrated to America, but he spent the last two years of his life in Belfast where he is remembered with affection and respect. was a prolific composer and a notable teacher, holding important posts in Vienna, America and finally at Queen's.
+He Kurt Roger's fourth quartet was composed in 1939.
 The first movement is predominantly contrapuntal in texture, and the rhythmic and melodic configurations show the composer's affinity with the style of the Baroque period.
-The second movement has the character of an intermezzo, and is in temnery form with a quicker often anticipated in this movement.
+The second movement has the character of an intermezzo, and is in ternary form with a quicker middle section.
+The material of the Finale is often anticipated in this movement.
 The Finale is in fact a set of variations on Hugo Wolf's song 'Abschied', which is about the fate of a critic who visits a poet and disparages the shape of his nose.
 The tune is gradually

 4 The Belfast British Music Society, BeMS 1976 01 15, Page 4